DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 npm link
 ```

-After that TestCafe will use the provider version you are currently developing.
+After that, TestCafe will use the provider version you are currently developing.

 For information on how to specify a browser in tests, see [Specifying Browsers for Test Task](../../using-testcafe/common-concepts/browser-support.md#specifying-browsers-for-test-task).